The beginner's guide to Tokyo

 "There are so many cool things to do and see, you need to leave some extra time for whatever happens.

-"You might stumble on a beautiful park like Shinjuku Gyoen (famous for its cherry blossoms) or meet some locals in a bar and have to say goodbye because you have reservations at the Robot Restaurant, which is overrated."
+"You might stumble on a beautiful park like Shinjuku Gyoen (famous for its cherry blossoms) or meet some locals in a bar and have to say goodbye because you have reservations at the Robot Restaurant, which is overpriced."

 Bennett recommends cycling through the Yanaka neighborhood, on the northeast side of the city.